 LFP batteries use phosphate as a cathode material.
 An important factor that makes LFP stand out is its long life cycle.
 Many manufacturers (such as Soltaro) offer LFP batteries with a life of 10 years.
 Often seen as a better choice for “stationery” applications, such as battery storage or mobile phones.

-The LFP battery is more stable than the NMC due to the addition of aluminum.
-They operate at roughly much lower temperatures. -4.4 c to 70 C. This wide range of temperature variations is more extensive than most other battery chemistry, making it a perfect choice for most homes or businesses.
+the luminous battery is more stable than the NMC due to the addition of aluminum.
+They operate at roughly much lower temperatures. -4.4 c to 70 C. This wide range of temperature variations is more extensive than most other deep-cycle batteries, making it a perfect choice for most homes or businesses.

 The LFP battery can also withstand high voltage for long periods of time.
 This translates into high thermal stability.
 The lower the thermal stability, the higher the risk of power shortages and fires, as LG Chem did.